Zephyros1938/JavaColors/docs/zsong.md

 #### Color Values

-Along with 3-byte hexadecimal colors, there are CONTIN, RETURN, and RESETT values.
+Along with 3-byte hexadecimal colors, there are CONTIN, and RESETT values.
 - CONTIN: copy the color from the previous note.
-- RETURN: always on the end of each line, except for the last line.
 - RESETT: reset the color back to the terminal's default.

 ### SONG_DATA